Shrek the Musical: US national tours

 A second tour of North America, featuring a Non-Equity cast, launched September 9, 2011, at the Capitol Theatre in Yakima, Washington.
 Merritt David Janes appeared as Lord Farquaad.
 The tour officially opened in Portland, Oregon on September 13, 2011.
 The tour ran in the U.S. through April 29, 2012, with the final show in Springfield, Missouri, before playing Asia.

-The second non-equity tour began October 5, 2012, in Anchorage, Alaska, ending on April 7, 2013, in Reno, Nevada.
+The second non-equity tour began on October 5, 2012, in Anchorage, Alaska, ending on April 7, 2013, in Reno, Nevada.

+A third non-equity tour opened on February 24, 2024, in Utica, New York.
+Tesori and Lindsay-Abaire revised some of the material, alongside new direction and choreography by Danny Mefford, shortening the play and taking inspiration from children's theater.

 West End production (2011–13)

 A newly revised scaled-down version began performances in the West End at the Theatre Royal Drury Lane, on May 6, 2011.
 Nigel Lindsay headlined as Shrek, Richard Blackwood as Donkey, Nigel Harman as Lord Farquaad and Amanda Holden as Princess Fiona.
 Landi Oshinowo played the Dragon, with Jonathan Stewart as Pinocchio.
 The official opening night took place on June 14, 2011.
 Most critics were positive about the production, and in particular praised Harman's performance, branding him "hysterically funny".

 The show was nominated for a total of four awards at the 2012 Laurence Olivier Awards, including Best New Musical, Best Actor for Lindsay and Supporting Actor for Harman, as well as Best Costume Design for Tim Hatley.
 Harman won the award for Best Performance in a Supporting Role in a Musical for his performance as Lord Farquaad.
 The ensemble cast performed "Freak Flag" at the awards.

 Kimberley Walsh, of UK pop group Girls Aloud, took over the role of Princess Fiona on October 5, 2011, after Holden announced her pregnancy.
 Dean Chisnall and Neil McDermott took over from Lindsay and Harman as Shrek and Lord Farquaad respectively on February 29, 2012.
 Carley Stenson later took over as Princess Fiona from May 23, 2012.

 The London production of the show came to an end after 715 performances, on February 24, 2013.
 Producers announced their plans to tour Shrek across the UK in 2014.